rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scan

-Get the status of a scan
+This action is used to get the status of a scan

 ##### Input